1 November 2023

 Not all lenders offer split rates.
 However, it’s worthwhile considering the combination of both.
 With split rates, you get the certainty that comes from a fixed rate and the benefits that might come from decreased payments at variable rates.

 To find out more about taking out a mortgage and the different steps of the home buying process, we've got a wealth of info for you.
-Visit our content hub to learn everything you need to make an informed decision about buying your first home.
+Visit our First-Time Buyers Hub to learn everything you need to make an informed decision about buying your first home.